Baby, Get It On

-"Baby, Get It On" is song written by Ike Turner, and released by R&B duo Ike & Tina Turner on United Artist Records in 1975.
+"Baby, Get It On" is song written by Ike Turner and Tina Turner, and released by R&B duo Ike & Tina Turner on United Artist Records in 1975.
 The song was the lead single from Tina Turner's solo album Acid Queen.
 It is noted for being the last chart entry for Ike & Tina Turner before their separation.

 Recording and release

 "Baby, Get It On" is a rare Ike & Tina Turner single that features lead vocals from Ike Turner.
 It was recorded at the Turners' Bolic Sound studio and Dieter Dierks Studios in Stommeln, Germany during Ike & Tina Turner's European tour in November 1974.
 The song was produced by Ike Turner, Denny Diante, and Spencer Proffer.
 It was released in April 1975 as the first single from Tina Turner's second solo album Acid Queen.
 Ike & Tina Turner promoted the record on several shows including Cher, The Midnight Special, and Don Kirshner's Rock Concert.
 The single peaked at No. 88 on the Billboard Hot 100 and No. 31 on the R&B chart.
 It was a top 40 R&B hit on other US R&B charts and a top 10 hit in the Netherlands.